KuldeepDhuthraj/TacTacToe/README.md

 # TIC TAC TOE
-A simple project using HTML CSS and JavaScript
+A simple project using HTML CSS and JavaScript.